 Credit Card Authorization: Authorization is the operation of verifying a transaction and receiving approval from the cardholder’s bank.

-Credit Charge Clearing: Clearing occurs after a transaction has been approved.
+Clearing: Clearing occurs after a transaction has been approved.
 The transaction data is then sent from the processor to the card brands and issuing bank to post to the cardholder’s bank account.

-Credit Charge Settlement: Settlement is the process of moving funds.
+Settlement: Settlement is the process of moving funds.
 Funds are transferred from the issuing bank to the processor/acquiring bank, and finally to the merchant.

-Payment Processing: Credit Card Authorization Protocol
+Credit Card Authorization Process

 A cardholder initiates a purchase by providing the merchant with their card information through swiping, dipping, scanning, or keying in their card information into a physical or virtual terminal.

-- The merchant’s Point of Sale device sends the authorization request with the credit card data to the processor/acquirer.
+- The merchant’s point of sale device sends the authorization request with the credit card data to the processor/acquirer.

 - The processor/acquirer routes the authorization request to the card brands/networks (Visa, Mastercard, American Express, Discover).